AseelFatayerji/Sign_Language_Interpreter/README.md

 ###  Precision in Development: Harnessing the Power of Unit Testing:

-- This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components.
-By systematically evaluating individual units of the software, we guarantee a robust foundation, identifying and addressing potential issues early in the development process.
+- This project employs rigorous unit testing methodologies to ensure the reliability and accuracy of code components such as:
+ 1. Gesture Recognition Accuracy: Test the accuracy of gesture recognition by providing various ASL signs and verifying that the app correctly identifies and translates them into words.
+This ensures that the app accurately interprets ASL gestures.

+ 2. Handling of Different Gestures: Test the app's ability to recognize a wide range of ASL gestures, including letters, numbers, common phrases, and more complex signs.
+Ensure that the app can accurately translate each gesture into the corresponding word or phrase.

+ 3. Handling of Ambiguous Gestures: Test the app's behavior when presented with ambiguous gestures that could represent multiple words or phrases.
+Verify that the app selects the most appropriate translation based on context or user input.

+ 4. Performance Testing: Assess the app's performance by measuring the time it takes to recognize and translate different ASL gestures.
+Ensure that the translation process is fast and responsive, even for complex or rapid gestures.

 <br><br>